Smarter, Safer Care

 We've created a free resource center for FQHCs where you can download the slides, review some additional materials, and watch a recording of the webinar.

 Clarity Group leads a panel discussion on challenges and strategies in battling the opioid epidemic from the varied perspectives of pharmacy, emergency medicine, and risk management.
-WATCH AND DOWNLOAD SLIDES
+Download Slides

 Tom Piotrowski, RN, MSN, Executive Director of Clarity PSO, leads a webinar examining the challenges, including error types, pathways, and potential rationales, for defects in care delivery.
-He and his team examined over 82,000 safety events reported in the past five years in order to paint a picture of what errors look like today, and to assess the impact of those errors.
+He and his team examined over 82,000 safety events in order to paint a picture of what errors look like today, and to assess the impact of those errors.
 This presentation represents the first publishing of their findings.
-WATCH NOW

-In the webinar, The End of Summer, the Start of Anesthesiology Safety, our speaker, John Blenko, MD, puts the spotlight on anesthesiology and walks us through the specific areas he thinks we should focus on to keep our patients safe.
+In this webinar, our speaker John Blenko, MD, puts the spotlight on anesthesiology and walks us through the specific areas he thinks we should focus on to keep our patients safe.
 Anesthesia providers have been at the forefront of patient safety for decades, but we need to remind hospital administration and medical personnel that this discipline touches patients every day and still needs our attention.
 Even when things are going well, there is always room for improvement.
-WATCH NOW

 According to the Bureau of Labor Statistics, those who work in healthcare and social assistance settings are five times more likely to be victims of nonfatal assaults or violent acts than the average worker.
 The number of reported incidents has increased significantly over the last few years and this begs the question, what can we do to create healthier and safer work environments for our staff as well as our patients and visitors?
 During this webinar, we explore violence in the healthcare workplace and discuss safety plans that can help healthcare professionals prevent and respond to violent situations.